-Some symptoms of bipolar disorder are the same in men and women while others may be gender-specific.
+Some symptoms of bipolar disorder are the same in men and women, while others are more gender-specific.

-Symptoms that appear in both men and women include:
+Symptoms that are common in both men and women include:

-- Impulse for risky pleasures, such as shopping or sex, without understanding the consequences
+- regular impulses for pleasurable experiences, such as shopping or sex, without understanding the consequences

 The typical symptom of depression in both men and women with bipolar disorder is a severe form of feeling "low" or "down."
-Some people may lose interest in things, including eating, while others may be unable to undertake everyday activities.
+Some people might lose interest in basic parts of life, including eating, while others may be unable to take part in everyday activities, such as going to the store or work.

-Other symptoms of depression include feeling guilty without good reason, and difficulty concentrating.
-Some people have trouble sleeping or wake up unusually early.
+Other symptoms of depression include feeling guilty without good reason and concentration difficulties.
+Some people experience sleeping problems or wake up unusually early.

-The way that episodes of depression and mania alternate varies between people.
+While some people with bipolar disorder will switch between episodes of depression and mania, not everyone with bipolar disorder will have depressive episodes.
+For those who do switch, the rate at which they may switch varies between people.
 Some may have mostly depressive symptoms, while others experience more mania.

 Research has suggested that women with bipolar disorder are more likely to have mainly depressive episodes.
 Men are more likely to experience a "mixed state" with depression and mania both occurring.

-According to the new edition of Diagnostic and Statistical Manual of Mental Disorders, published by the American Psychiatric Association, a woman with bipolar disorder II is more likely to alternate rapidly between episodes.
+According to the fifth edition of Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association (APA), a woman with bipolar disorder II is more likely to alternate rapidly between episodes.

 Suicide risk in women with bipolar disorder